-The Board has the ultimate responsibility for determining the strategic objectives and policies of the Company to deliver long term value and providing overall strategic direction for the Company, within a framework of rewards, incentives and controls.
+The Board has ultimate responsibility for determining the strategic objectives and policies of the Company to deliver long-term value by providing overall strategic direction within a framework of rewards, incentives and controls.
+The Board carries out this function through two (2) standing committees namely - Board Finance and Risk Management Committee, Board Remuneration and Governance Committee.